-NRCS protection is based on special measures that go into effect when a conservation activity qualifies as an "undertaking."
+Both agencies policy of protection is based on special measures that go into effect when a conservation activity qualifies as an "undertaking."
 An undertaking is any project, activity or program under the direct or indirect jurisdiction of a Federal Agency that can result in changes or use of historic properties.
 An undertaking may be determined to have no effect, no adverse effect, or an adverse effect on historic resources.
 This recognizes that practices that involve excavation and earthmoving (such as critical area planting and sediment basin) have a higher chance of impacting resources than practices affecting areas where tillage and cultivation have already been performed.
 If the project involves no ground disturbance or will not exceed the depth, extent, or kind of previous cultivation, the project will not qualify as an undertaking.

 The NRCS California state office has a Cultural Resources Coordinator who provides resources and guidance to the District Conservationists and field staff.
+The Cultural

-The Cultural Resources Coordinator provides training and informational materials to field personnel and other interested parties for the consideration of cultural resources; provides policy and procedural guidance for considering and managing cultural resources and historic properties; provides oversight and quality control for cultural resources program; conducts cultural resources investigations and evaluations; and develops treatment plans for mitigation.
+Resources Coordinator provides training and informational materials to field personnel and other interested parties for the consideration of cultural resources; provides policy and procedural guidance for considering and managing cultural resources and historic properties; provides oversight and quality control for cultural resources program; conducts cultural resources investigations and evaluations; and develops treatment plans for mitigation.

-For all projects covered under the permit coordination program, the NRCS serves as the lead agency to ensure protection of cultural resources in the project area.
-In these situations, the NRCS fulfills its National Historic Preservation Act, Section 106 requirements in accordance with the Programmatic Agreement (PA) in the following way:
+For all Farm Bill funded projects covered under the permit coordination program, the NRCS serves as the lead agency to ensure protection of cultural resources in the project area.
+For all non Farm Bill funded projects covered under the permit coordination program, the USACE serves as the lead agency to ensure protection of cultural resources in the project areas.